sap-tutorials/Tutorials/tutorials/s4sdk-secure-cloudfoundry/s4sdk-secure-cloudfoundry.md

 ---

 ## Prerequisites
- - You did at least all steps until [Step 3 with SAP Cloud SDK: `HelloWorld` on SCP `CloudFoundry`](https://blogs.sap.com/2017/05/19/step-3-with-sap-s4hana-cloud-sdk-helloworld-on-scp-cloudfoundry/).
+ - You completed all steps until [Create a Sample Application on Cloud Foundry Using SAP Cloud SDK](https://developers.sap.com/tutorials/s4sdk-cloud-foundry-sample-application.html).
- - To make the examples a bit more plastic, I created a completely new trial using a P-User with a throw-away e-mail address.

 ## Details
 ### You will learn
-  - How to set up and `configurate` the App Router component as a central entry point to your microservice landscape to handle authentication and authorization
+  - How to set up and configure the App Router component as a central entry point to your microservice landscape to handle authentication and authorization
   - How to protect your Java microservice so that it only accepts requests based on a valid JSON Web Token (JWT) that is received from the App Router
   - Assign roles and scopes to your application users and let your backend deal with authorization information

-Note: This post is part of a series.
-For a complete overview visit the [SAP S/4HANA Cloud SDK Overview] (https://blogs.sap.com/2017/05/10/first-steps-with-sap-s4hana-cloud-sdk/).

 ---